 Before I retired from the University of Cambridge, it was my greatest good fortune to have secure, decently paid, university posts for forty years in leisurely times, with almost total freedom to follow my interests wherever they meandered.
 Like most of my contemporaries, for much of that time I didn’t really appreciate how extraordinarily lucky I was.
-To give a little back by way of heartfelt thanks, I have also put together two further student-oriented books, which are again free to download.
-In particular, Beginning Mathematical Logic is developed from the earlier much-used Teach Yourself Logic study guide.
+To give a little back by way of heartfelt thanks, I have also put together three further student-oriented books, which are again free to download.
+Beginning Mathematical Logic is developed from the earlier much-used Teach Yourself Logic study guide.

 An Introduction to Formal Logic was originally published by Cambridge University Press (2003, 2020).
 It began life as lecture notes for a course for first-year philosophers which I taught for many years.